bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

 # Creating Bitmark Accounts

 Any user interacting with the Bitmark Property System requires a Bitmark Account.
-It can be created using the [Bitmark App](#creating-a-bitmark-account-using-the-bitmark-app), the [Bitmark SDK](#creating-a-bitmark-account-using-the-bitmark-sdk), or the [Bitmark-CLI](#creating-a-bitmark-account-using-the-bitmark-cli).
+It can be created using the [Bitmark SDK](#creating-a-bitmark-account-using-the-bitmark-sdk), or the [Bitmark-CLI](#creating-a-bitmark-account-using-the-bitmark-cli).

 After creating an Account, a user will often want to recover the seed (which is the private key that can be used to control the Account) and the recovery phrase (which is a set of 12 mnemonic words that can be used to regenerate the seed).

 ### About the Bitmark Account Number

 Property owners in Bitmark system are identified by their Ed25519 public keys.
-These public keys are represented in the Bitmark Property System by Bitmark Account Numbers, which encode the Ed25519 key in based58 format.
+These public keys are represented in the Bitmark Property System by Bitmark Account Numbers, which encode the Ed25519 key in Base58 format.

 *Example — Bitmark Account Number on [Livenet](https://registry.bitmark.com/account/bqSUHTVRYnrUPBEU48riv9UwDmdRnHm9Mf9LWYuYEa7JKtqgKw):*
 >       `bqSUHTVRYnrUPBEU48riv9UwDmdRnHm9Mf9LWYuYEa7JKtqgKw`